10 Signs Your Muscle Pain Is a Sign of Something Worse

 It may be a medication side effect

 Unfortunately, medications that are supposed to be keeping you well may be the reason you feel so awful.
-For instance, going on a new cholesterol medication may be the reason behind the onset of muscle pain.
 A doctor will rule out other potential causes; if the Rx is believed to be the culprit through a medical history or lab tests, they may consider prescribing a new drug within the same class or a different one, explains Dr. Kannankeril.

 What to tell your doctor

 There may be more to muscle pain than what meets the eye.
 “The funny thing about muscle pain is that it can accompany other painful conditions,” says Dr. Kannankeril.
 In short: Tell your doctor about any other symptoms that you’re currently experiencing or that may have started around the same time as the onset of your aches and pains.
 This includes fevers, fatigue, headaches, night sweats, trouble sleeping, constipation, or diarrhea.
 “Talk about any symptom that’s out of the ordinary for you,” he says.
 These are the pain symptoms you should never ignore.

 - George Kannankeril, MD, a physical medicine and rehabilitation doctor at NorthShore University HealthSystem in Chicago.

 - Johns Hopkins Lyme Disease Research Center: “Lyme Disease Signs & Symptoms.”

 - American College of Rheumatology: “Polymyalgia Rheumatica.”

 - Popular Science: “An exhaustive account of how the flu destroys your body.”